archatelain/code-for-eco-532/poly.md

 In order to answer this question:
 - We first need global comparable GDP measures, which you will find in "./part_2_social_unrest_project/data/pwt91.dta"
 - We also need a method to compute business cycle fluctuations.
 We will work with the commonly used Hodrick-Prescott filter.
 Fortunately, an add-on package "hprescott" exists.
+- We need to combine all this data together and plot some preliminary results.

 :file_folder: Create a do-file "computing_business_cycles.do" and write: